Azure SQL Database and SQL Data Warehouse access control

-To provide security, SQL Database controls access with firewall rules limiting connectivity by IP address, authentication mechanisms requiring users to prove their identity, and authorization mechanisms limiting users to specific actions and data.
+To provide security, Azure SQL Database and SQL Data Warehouse control access with firewall rules limiting connectivity by IP address, authentication mechanisms requiring users to prove their identity, and authorization mechanisms limiting users to specific actions and data.

 Firewall and firewall rules

 Microsoft Azure SQL Database provides a relational database service for Azure and other Internet-based applications.
 To help protect your data, firewalls prevent all access to your database server until you specify which computers have permission.
 The firewall grants access to databases based on the originating IP address of each request.
 For more information, see Overview of Azure SQL Database firewall rules

 The Azure SQL Database service is only available through TCP port 1433.
 To access a SQL Database from your computer, ensure that your client computer firewall allows outgoing TCP communication on TCP port 1433.
 If not needed for other applications, block inbound connections on TCP port 1433.